cpizer/europe_gliding_waypoints/README.md

 borders are crossed and the script automatically retrieves actively updated data.
 Thus, all frequencies should be up-to-date all the time.

-To run the script simply run main.py, which contains all required code.
+To run the script simply run main.py.

-The output-file can be found under /res/output/europe.cup.
+The output-file can be found under /res/output/.
 All directories are created automatically by the script, if they do not exist yet.

 Have fun and always happy landings...